bwer432/cultivate-cloud/content/about.md

 ---
 title: "About"
 date: 2022-11-28T12:12:37-07:00
+weight: 999
+draft: false
 ---

-Welcome to the Cultivate Cloud site.
+Welcome to *AWSdemos.net*.

-This page is created to host resources to help cultivate cloud computing development and deployment.
+This site provides a collection of resources to help cultivate cloud computing development and deployment.